Property insights: Cais do Sodré, Lisbon

 Photo by Bernt Rostad via Flickr

 Nowadays, the Santa Catarina viewpoint has a young and relaxed atmosphere.
 The tranquillity of the gardens makes it the perfect spot to admire the sunrise and sunset over the Tejo River, the 25 de Abril Bridge and the Christ the King statue.
-In addition, it provides a nice view over Cais do Sodre apartments.
+In addition, it provides a nice view of Cais do Sodre apartments.

 Photo by Eduardo Cruz via Flickr